Tips for Taking Online Tests or Surveys in Blackboard

 Use Firefox or another supported browser on a laptop, desktop, or other computer that is not a mobile device to take a test in Blackboard.

-Use a computer connected by cable, i.e., NOT a wireless connection.
-If possible, use a cable-connected computer on the campus network.
+Clear your browser's cache and cookies before beginning.
+Where possible, use a computer connected by cable, i.e., NOT a wireless connection.
+If you can, use a cable-connected computer on the campus network.

 - Keyboarding "Oopses!"